HackerspaceMumbai/eleventy-high-performance-blog/blog/WellArchitected.md

   4. Reliability
   5. Security, Privacy, and Compliance [Psst: Azure and AWS just went with security, but I did not want Google to feel left out, so I have used their nomenclature 😉]

-From a project management perspective, these pillars render themselves quite naturally as epics spanning throughout the product lifecycle.
+From a project management perspective, these pillars render themselves quite naturally as epics.
 And that's how we roll with them on our [Azure Boards](https://azure.microsoft.com/en-in/services/devops/boards/?WT.mc_id=AZ-MVP-5003041).

 [![Azure DevOps Boards Epics](/img/blog/epics_pillars_devops.png)](https://dev.azure.com/augcor/Visage/_workitems/recentlyupdated/?WT.mc_id=AZ-MVP-5003041)

 ### Cost Optimization

-Google has 4 principles because it clubs Performance with Cost Estimation.
-While most of us dream of driving a Ferrari, but as an Indian, [this car ad gets us](https://www.youtube.com/watch?v=akmpsx5F2-4), right to the last paise 😊.
-Right from the get-go, the desi in me, will ensure we keep a tight rein on the financial aspects of our cloud app. **Also, it provides Early Warning Signals [to borrow a financial term] for most Architectural issues.**
+Google has four principles because it clubs Performance with Cost Estimation.
+While most of us dream of driving a Ferrari, but as an Indian, [this car ad gets us](https://www.youtube.com/watch?v=akmpsx5F2-4), right to the last paise 😊 =>  my priority will be to keep a close watch on our cloud costs.
+Also, it provides **Early Warning Signals** [to borrow a financial term] for most Architectural issues.

 #### Pricing Calculator
-`

 Before we write a single line of code and deploy artifacts, we must know how much this will cost us.
 Azure provides a handy tool to do just that: [Azure pricing calculator](https://azure.microsoft.com/en-in/pricing/calculator/?WT.mc_id=AZ-MVP-5003041)

 > For cloud practitioners, architecture diagrams doubles up as a handy shopping list. - once again, by me.